comptoncharan/stellar-web-persona-02/README.md

 # Compton Charan – Portfolio Website

-This is my personal portfolio website built to showcase my skills, projects, and experience as a Full Stack Developer.
+This is my personal portfolio website built to showcase my skills, projects, and experience as a **Full Stack Developer**.

 The site presents my work in a clean, modern layout and serves as a central place for employers, clients, and collaborators to learn more about me and contact me.